arenaxr/arena-docs/content/python/index.md

 Draw objects and run programs in the ARENA using Python!
 - [**ARENA-py**](https://github.com/conix-center/ARENA-py) Python repository

-## ARENA-py Library
-The above is the simplest example of an ARENA Python program.
-This library sits above the ARENA pub/sub MQTT message protocol: JSON messages described in more detail [here](https://github.com/conix-center/ARENA-core) which runs in a browser.
-That forms a layer, in turn, on top of [A-Frame](https://aframe.io/) and [THREE.js](http://threejs.org/) javascript libraries.

 ## Setup
 Install package using pip:
 ```shell